 A diet rich in good-for-you fats is great for supporting the gut microbiome environment.
 Now, this doesn’t mean that it’s ok to just eat fried, high-fat foods.
 However, foods rich in healthy fats and omega-3s support the microbiome, aid in the digestive processes, and help support brain function, cognition, and help to regulate emotions.
 Healthier fats are key to keeping the brain healthy and promoting mental health.

 Adding fermented foods can be a great way to introduce new bacteria strains to the gut’s microbiome.
-Fermented foods contain the good bacteria that our bodies need to break down foods and contribute to healthy bodily processes.
+Fermented foods contain the good bacteria that our bodies need to break down foods and contribute to healthy bodily processes.4-9

 Examples of some fermented food to try and add to your regular diet are:

 Nutrition is one easy way to alter the microbiota that make up the gut microbiome.
-Adhering to a low-carb, mostly organic diet is what may be best for the gut microbiome and overall physical and mental health.
-Eating a diet rich in non-starchy vegetables, ancient grains, and fermented foods can help make the bacteria in the gut microbiome diverse, and this diversity is key in altering the gut-brain connection.
-Research has shown that following this diet can change the gut microbiome and, in some cases, can successfully put Schizophrenia into remission.
+Adhering to a low-carb, chemical and pesticide-free organic-based diet is what may be best for the gut microbiome and overall physical and mental health.
+Eating a diet rich in non-starchy vegetables, ancient and sprouted grains, and fermented foods can help make the bacteria in the gut microbiome diverse, and this diversity is key in altering the gut-brain connection.
+Research has shown that following this diet can change the gut microbiome and, in some cases, successfully put Schizophrenia into remission.1-3

 At Alternative to Meds Center, we believe in holistic health and utilize a wide variety of natural health practices for holistic care.
 We work with you in creating an individualized treatment plan that may involve diet, counseling, yoga, reiki, neurotoxin removal, and many other additional therapies.

-1. Kraeuter A-K, et al, The Gut Microbiome in Psychosis From Mice to Men: A Systematic Review of Preclinical and Clinical Studies, Frontiers In Psychiatry, 2020 Aug 11 [accessed 2021 Mar 1]
+1. Kraeuter A-K, et al, The Gut Microbiome in Psychosis From Mice to Men: A Systematic Review of Preclinical and Clinical Studies, Frontiers In Psychiatry, 2020 Aug 11 [cited 2022 May 9]

-2. Nguyen TT, et al, Gut microbiome in serious mental illnesses: A systematic review and critical evaluation PubMed, 2021 Mar 5 [accessed 2021 Mar 1]
+2. Nguyen TT, et al, Gut microbiome in serious mental illnesses: A systematic review and critical evaluation PubMed, 2021 Mar 5 [cited 2022 May 9]